-Throughout the years some improvements were made to buildings and grounds facilitate teaching and research needs.
+Throughout the years some improvements were made to buildings and grounds to facilitate teaching and research needs.
 In 1959 the swine production unit was able to market 1000 pigs annually.
 Cleaning could be done by tractor and an auger system completely mechanized the feeding.
 (53)

-With the exception of the dairy, these buildings were occupied until 1968 when the Animal Science Teaching and Research Facilities were moved to their current location at the BART Farm, west of 19th Street.
+With the exception of the dairy, these buildings were occupied until 1968 when the Facilities were moved to the Towne Farm west of 19th Street.
+The Towne Farm is today known as the BART Farm (Bozeman Agricultural Research and Teaching Farm).
 (41)